oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

 2. Apply the YAML file

-  The `gen-adb-create.sh` script will produce an output similar to the below on your terminal with an instruction for applying the generated YAML file.
-Copy the the last command: `kubectl apply ...` and run it.
+  The `gen-adb-create.sh` script will produce an output similar to the one below on your terminal for applying the generated YAML file.
+Copy the last command: `kubectl apply ...` and run it.

     ```bash
-    Retreiving Compartment OCID...DONE
+    Retrieving Compartment OCID...DONE

     Generating YAML file...DONE
     Updating generated YAML file...DONE